 Turmeric is really good for managing inflammation, so what better way to have it than these delicious donuts?!
 Before I tried turmeric chai, I was pretty curious or skeptical about it.
 However, the natural ‘sweetness’ of the cinnamon in chai really balances out the turmeric.
 Change Chai’s blend also includes rooibos tea, which adds a unique earthiness to the donuts :).

 Surprisingly dehydrating the donuts gives then a special fluffy texture!
 I never knew that dehydrated food could actually be fluffy!
+If you try this recipe, I would love to hear about it!
+Comment below or, if you post it on social media, tag @rainbownourishments and #rainbownourishments!

 This post was sponsored by Change Chai.
 However, as always, all opinions expressed in this post are 100% my own.
 Thank you for supporting the brands that allow Rainbow Nourishments to be sustainable.